TresAmigosSD/SMV/docs/FAQ.md

 * Discovery and Development iterations all combined in the same framework for quickly automating discovered insights to product ready code

-## What is the pre-request of using SMV
+## What is the prerequisite of using SMV
 Although SMV is a Scala library on top of Spark stack, to use it for basic data discovery and data development, the user does not need to know too much on either Spark or Scala.